What Is Polenta and How Is It Made?

 What Is the Difference Between Grits and Polenta?

 There are several differences between grits and polenta.
 Grits are usually made of white corn, whereas polenta is always made of yellow corn.
 Polenta is coarser and flakier than grits, so in its cooked form it's chewier.
 Grits are finer and softer, and they become gelatinous when cooked.

-Grits are from the American south, where they are also served for breakfast.
+Grits are from the American South, where they are also served for breakfast.
 Polenta is from Italy.
 Their different origin also determines the way they are served.
-Grits are also eaten for breakfast whereas polenta is mainly served as a main course and side dish at other meals.
+Grits are typically eaten for breakfast whereas polenta is mainly served as a main course and side dish at other meals.

 Precooked polenta is sold in the shape of a polenta roll, also called tubed polenta.
 All you need to do it slice and fry it.